Loading

 Ashley Stanley-Webb

-“Ashley is an incredible, talented programmer and dedicated student I wholeheartedly recommend Ashley ... her academic achievements, unwavering passion for game development, and her strong work ethic make her an ideal candidate.”
+“Ashley is an incredible, talented programmer and dedicated student I wholeheartedly recommend Ashley ... their academic achievements, unwavering passion for game development, and their strong work ethic makes them an ideal candidate.”

 -Adam Jerett